6 Factors That Affect Small Business Loan Eligibility

 This is one of the most crucial aspects when applying for a small business loan.
 It can be challenging to get a loan if your business is fairly new or is a start-up.
 Financial institutions typically consider early age businesses with zero business credit history to be riskier when compared to established ones.
 If you are a start-up, you may find it difficult to get a lender who would easily finance you.
 They will either reject your loan application or will lend you at a higher rate of interest.
 Paying a higher interest rate means you are compensating the financial institution for the risk involved in working with you.

 Make sure you bring your business plan with you to show the financial institution how your small business operates and reassure them that they will be repaid.
-Established firms, like individuals, have credit scores as well.
+Established firms, like working capital loans for small business individuals, have credit scores as well.
 Therefore, work on strengthening your credibility to get a loan at an affordable interest rate.

 - Business Financials